nestjsx/crud/packages/crud-request/README.md

 ## Support

-Any support is wellcome.
+Any support is welcome.
 At least you can give us a star.

 ## Contributors